Tag Archive for: Paul Aspelin REALTOR®

 Paul Aspelin Realtor Designations and Awards List

-Too many people are ultimately choosing their listing agent based on the wrong criteria.
+Too many people in Grand Junction are ultimately choosing their listing agent based on the wrong criteria.
 The industry itself rewards listing agents for their sales figures, not the client experience, so why would you think any different?
 In this ultimate guide, I will walk you through everything you need to know to avoid the traditional agent trap, and pick a listing agent who delivers results, avoids costly mistakes, and guides you smoothly through the entire selling process.

 “I was very impressed with Paul at our first meeting in my home because of the time he spent with me explaining his marketing strategies and his professionalism.
 He demonstrated the fact that he values the confidence his clients place in his ability to sell their property.
 He is a real estate agent of high integrity and compassion, a role model for other real estate agents.
 I felt completely at ease giving Paul the listing of my home.
-I told him he should consider instructing a class for other real estate agents.” -Pat Campbell
+I told him he should consider instructing a class for other real estate agents.”

-Call/Text Paul Aspelin at 612-306-9558 or fill out this form to schedule your FREE No-obligation listing consultation.
+Call/Text Paul Aspelin at (612) 306-9558 or fill out this form to schedule your FREE No-obligation listing consultation.

 The Grand Junction real estate market has unique challenges and opportunities.
 Who you choose to work with matters, so please take this decision seriously.